AngelosPsy/multifear/README.md

   - statistic.
 The statistic of the test

-  - conf.low nad conf.high In case you have an estimate, this returns the low and high levels of it
+  - conf.low and conf.high In case you have an estimate, this returns the low and high levels of it

   - data\_used Here you have a data frame with the data used for the